LimHyungTae/patchwork/README.md

 * Robust ground consistency

-As shown in the demo videos and below figure, our method shows the most promising robust performance compared with other state-of-the-art methods, especially, our method focuses on the little perturbation of precision/recall as shown in [this figure](img/seq_00_pr_zoom.pdf).
+As shown in the demo videos, our method shows the most promising robust performance compared with other state-of-the-art methods, especially, our method focuses on the little perturbation of precision/recall as shown in [this figure](img/seq_00_pr_zoom.pdf).

 Please kindly note that the concept of *traversable area* and *ground* is quite different!
 Please refer to our paper.

+---

 ## Contents
 0. [Test Env.](#Test-Env.)